Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 The models have a generative ability and were the beginning of Generative AI. **ChatGPT** demonstrated abilities to generate and completed text.

-Can leverage the vast amount of pre-trained data with a small amount of additional **tuning** and **prompting**.
+Using this approach we can leverage the vast amount of pre-trained data with a small amount of additional **tuning** and **prompting**.
 Tuning adds labels into the data.
 Prompting bridges the gap between training and what we want.
 While training the LLM is expensive, the usage or **inference** leverages all the training but can be cost effective.

 The breakthrough is leveraging these powerful **LLMs** to be used for generative AI not for just text generation but for many other generative purposes.